vigneshavm/Interview-questions/Prompt Commands.md

 6. Incident response and breach procedures
 7. Training and awareness programs

-Present as a compliance strategy overview.
+Present as a I'm explaining to interview panal.
 ```

 ## Questions You Should Ask - Preparation Prompts